9 Mile Music Festival: The festival

-The one-day music festival has taken place every year since 1993.
+The one-day music festival has taken place every year since 1993, except 2020-21.
 The festival is largely focused on reggae, but also incorporates other music genres like dance, hip hop, rock and R&B.

 Bob Marley's children Ziggy Marley, Stephen Marley, Julian Marley, Ky-mani Marley and Damian Marley have performed at many of the editions.
 Other performers have included Carlos Santana, Lauryn Hill, Hootie & the Blowfish, Erykah Badu, Burning Spear, Buju Banton, Sizzla Kalonji, Capleton, Pitbull, 2 Chainz, Future, T.I., Tarrus Riley, Konshens, Machel Montano, Diana King, SOJA, Slightly Stoopid, Thievery Corporation, Sean Paul, Shaggy, Mavado, DMX, India Arie, Inner Circle and Major Lazer.

 The festival offers an array of booths for artist merchandise, local vendors and academics to share their goods and services.
 Booths offer food and drinks from may different cultures including Jamaican, Chinese, Spanish and American food as well as a wide variety of vegetarian and vegan dishes.

-The 24th Annual 9 Mile Music Festival will also showcase a holistic village which will feature various booths for acupuncture, massages, yoga, body painting and a drum circle on the beach.
+The 24th Annual 9 Mile Music Festival had showcased a holistic village which featured various booths for acupuncture, massages, yoga, body painting and a drum circle on the beach.
 Nutritionists and life coaches will be offering advice and services for those interested.

+No festivals were held in 2020-21.

 History

 Conceived and created in 1993 by Cedella Marley Booker, the mother of Jamaican reggae singer, songwriter, musician, and guitarist Bob Marley, the festival has been held every year since.
 The festival is organized by 9 Mile Entertainment, a business run by Cedella Marley Booker's son Richard Booker.
 The 9 Mile Music Festival was envisioned by Cedella and Richard to serve the Bob Marley and the Waliers Fan Club in honor Bob Marley's memory in song and philanthropy.

 The spirit of the festival is that by working together people can make big differences in helping their communities.
 As part of the entrance fee, attendees bring four canned goods on the day of the event – or make a financial donation as part of the admission to the event.
 The donations are collected and distributed to charities to help feed the needy in the Miami area.

 The festival became known early on as the Marley Fest because of its founder and the inspiration drawn from Cedella's late son with Bob Marley's sons performing each year.

 The festival has gone through a series of name changes.
 These include the Bob Marley Festival, Marley Fest and The Caribbean Festival.

 In 2011, the festival was rebranded as the 9 Mile Music Festival.
 The name derives from Nine Mile, a village in Saint Ann Parish, Jamaica where Bob Marley was born, began his musical career and found inspiration for many of his songs.
 Nine Mile is home to the Bob Marley Mausoleum, which showcases many of his awards, guitars and photographs.
 It has become a tourist attraction in Jamaica and is also the place where both Cedella and Richard Booker are buried.

+This festival went on hiatus in 2020-21.